osgil-defense/TARS/README.md

 ## How To Run

+⚠️ Warning: TARS has been tested on macOS and some Linux distros!

-Run the main script that will set everything and run it too:
+To run TARS, execute the main script, which will set everything up and run it too:

 ```bash
 bash run.sh